curbAA/micro-lab/README.md

 - Open up your web navigator of choice and type `"localhost:3222/home"` in the navigation bar - now you have your application running in your local network.

+## Common problems
+If you aren't receiving any data from the micro:bit when executing the aplication, this could be:
+- You are not using the correct `"serialPortID"` (change it in the `"server.js"` file)
+- You have another program opened that uses serial port readings (like MakeCode, for example)
+- You don't have your micro:bit plugged in correctly (try other USB port)
+- You touched too much your micro:bit without conscent and now it's mad at you...yes, really.
+For some reason when you touch the electronic components behind the micro:bit with your fingers, this can cause it to **completely** stop sending and receiving data from the serial port (just restart the node server in your terminal with `"rs"`, if it doesn't work, reset both the micro:bit and the server)

 ## What's happening
 Basically, this is an aplication that allows you to plot data from the micro:bit's sensors (acceleration, magnetic orientation, and such), and put it to display in your machine.
 You can also, from your computer, send data and actions to the micro:bit, like a remote control.
 You can digitally toggle the IO pins in the microbit, or toggle a specific led on its screen, for example.